rsowirono/CloudNative_CECS/README.md

 **Enable Content Collaboration**

-Easily collaborate on content internally and with external teams.
-Discuss, share, and annotate content with mobile access, anywhere and anytime
+_Easily collaborate on content internally and with external teams.
+Discuss, share, and annotate content with mobile access, anywhere and anytime_

 **Manage Content in One Central Hub**

-Leverage a single Content Hub to create, manage, and publish omni-channel content including digital assets, user-generated content, web content and business documents
+_Leverage a single Content Hub to create, manage, and publish omni-channel content including digital assets, user-generated content, web content and business documents_

 **Deliver Consistent Omni-Channel Experiences**

-Deliver engaging experiences across multiple channels with APIs for channel integration and business-friendly tools
+_Deliver engaging experiences across multiple channels with APIs for channel integration and business-friendly tools_

 **Enhance Enterprise Applications with Content**

-Manage content from your enterprise applications, provide content services for existing content sources, and integrate data with content to enhance relevancy
+_Manage content from your enterprise applications, provide content services for existing content sources, and integrate data with content to enhance relevancy_

-### This tutorial demonstrates how to: ###
-- TBD

 ### Prerequisites ###
 - Oracle Public Cloud Service account including Content and Experience Cloud